| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Assignment

 This is when the seller signs over all rights and obligations related to a property to the buyer before the actual closing.
-This is a bit of legalese and probably not a term you’d use in casual conversation with clients.
+This is a bit of legalese and probably not a term you’d use in casual conversations with clients.

 Assumable mortgage